Thomas-Tsai/clonezilla-ci/usage.md

   -v ./zip:/app/zip \
   clonezilla-ci ./clonezilla-boot.sh --disk /app/qemu/my-disk.qcow2
 ```

+### CI Runner Sudo Configuration

+For running scripts like `validate-fs.sh` directly on a CI runner (i.e., not inside the provided Docker container), passwordless `sudo` access is required for specific commands.
+This allows the scripts to perform system-level operations like loading kernel modules and managing block devices without manual intervention.

+**Warning:** Modifying `sudoers` has significant security implications.
+Only grant permissions for the specific commands required by the scripts.

+**Steps to Configure:**

+1.  **Identify the CI runner user.** This is often `gitlab-runner`, `github-actions`, or `jenkins`.

+2.  **Create a new `sudoers` configuration file.** It is best practice to add a new file rather than editing the main `/etc/sudoers` file.
+Use `visudo` to safely create and edit the file:
+    ```bash
+    sudo visudo -f /etc/sudoers.d/99-clonezilla-ci-runner
+    ```

+3.  **Add the necessary permissions.** Paste the following lines into the file, replacing `gitlab-runner` with your actual runner username if it's different.

+    ```
+    # Allow the CI runner to execute specific commands for clonezilla-ci
+    # without a password prompt.
+    gitlab-runner ALL=(ALL) NOPASSWD: /usr/sbin/modprobe, /sbin/modprobe
+    gitlab-runner ALL=(ALL) NOPASSWD: /usr/bin/qemu-nbd, /sbin/qemu-nbd
+    gitlab-runner ALL=(ALL) NOPASSWD: /usr/sbin/fsck.*, /sbin/fsck.*
+    ```

+4.  **Verify Command Paths:** The paths to the commands (`/usr/sbin/`, `/sbin/`, etc.) may differ on your system.
+Before adding them to the `sudoers` file, verify the correct path for each command using `which`:
+    ```bash
+    which modprobe
+    which qemu-nbd
+    which fsck.ext4
+    ```
+    Adjust the paths in the `sudoers` file to match the output of the `which` command.
+The example above includes common paths for Debian-based systems.

+After saving the file, the CI runner will be able to execute the validation scripts that require elevated permissions.

 ---
 The rest of the document describes the scripts and their options, which can be run inside the container as shown in the examples above.